Maintaining Fitness throughout the Championship Season

 Microcycles two and three would be a quick rebuilding theme followed by a short three to four day, fast decay, exponential taper.
 Bring back the true long run and a tempo run (time trial) spaced during this block of time, but neither within five days of the final competition.
 Do an intense Special 1 session and Special 2 session forming a back to back bridge between the two microcycles.
 Keep the rest between repetition runs long at 9-15 minutes to ensure it as a capacity run.
 Done properly they can do these days back to back and then start the anaerobic recovery progression toward the final race, six days later.
 Add a workout of three or four quarters, at 5 seconds faster than race pace, about three days before the race; just to make sure the enzymes stay high.
 Prescribe a 4 minute rest interval between each 400 meters.

-Remember that both tapering and maintaining are very individualistic.
+Remember that both tapering and maintaining fitness are very individualistic.
 Know your athletes well.
 Adapt and alter as needed, but do not over-coach your runners during the drawn out maintenance mesocycle.